Arthrobotrys oligospora: Habitat and ecology

-A. oligospora has been found in many different geographical regions which include Asia, Africa, North America and South America and Australasia.
+Arthrobotrys oligospora has been found in many different geographical regions which include Asia, Africa, North America and South America and Australasia.
 Some countries it has been found in include Turkmenistan, Azerbaijan, Poland, Canada, New Zealand, and India.
 The presence of insects infected by nematodes increased presence of A. oligospora but not other nematode capturing fungi.

 The fungus can be found in soil in grassland, shrubland, plantations, sheep and cattle yards, and domesticated and non-domesticated animal feces.
 It colonizes forest steppe soil, mixed forest soil, and Mediterranean brown soil (pH 6.9-8.0) where the pH can be as low as 4.5, but is typically above 5.5.
 The fungus has also been found in aquatic environments, and heavily polluted areas, specifically heavy metal poisoned mines, fungicide, or nematicide infested soil, decayed plant material, leaves, roots, moss, and in the rhizosphere of various bean plants, barley, and the tomato plant.
 Larger populations of the fungus can be found in late spring and summer.